vstanciu47/nodeJS-course-for-students/docs/03-express.md

 // start listening
 app.listen(80);
 ```
 This is doing the same as in the previous example.
-It uses the `http` module and performs the same function as above.

 With (modules like) this, our API can finally be easily implemented, concentrating on "middleware" style, not on tedious formatting of proper responses.